is-project-4th-year/build-your-portfolio-github-workflow-essentials-Perismakworo/Assignment.md

 ### C. Branching

 ![Branches](images/Branches.png)
 This screenshot displays my project branches.
-I followed a naming convention like `feature/1-home-page` to keep branches organized.
+I followed a naming convention like `feature/2-home-page` to keep branches organized.
 Each branch was tied to a specific issue, which helped isolate features and avoid breaking the main code.

 ---

 ### D. Pull Requests

 ![Pull Request](images/pull-request-linked-to-create-a-homepage.png)
-This is a pull request for the Home Page feature.
+This is a pull request for the about Page feature.
 It was linked to its issue and milestone, and included a structured commit message.
 Pull requests helped me review changes before merging and maintain clean collaboration practices.

 ---

 ### E. Merge Conflict Resolution

 ![Screenshot of a merge conflict](images/Mergeconflict.png)
-This shows a real merge conflict triggered when two branches edited the same part of `contact.html`.
+This is an example of a real merge conflict triggered when two branches edited the same part of `index.html`.
 GitHub flagged the conflict and paused the merge.

 ![Screenshot of a Resolved merge conflict](images/resolved-conflicts.png)
-This shows the conflict after resolution.
+This shows a diffrent merge conflict after resolution in the `contact.html`.
 I manually edited the file using GitHub’s conflict editor to keep the correct version.
 I then committed the resolved file and completed the merge.

 ---